 - 1 pound medium yellow potatoes, peeled (about 6)

 - 2 corn ears, cut in thick slices

 - 2 pounds shrimp, peeled and cleaned

 - 1 tablespoon vegetable oil (or as needed)

 - Heat the achiote oil in a saucepan over medium heat.
 Add onion, garlic, oregano, and sauté until golden.
 Add tomato paste and continue cooking for 5 minutes, then add the shrimp stock, and bring to a boil, skimming the stock every few minutes.
 Turn the heat to medium low, add rice and simmer for 15 minutes.

 - Add potatoes and corn, and continue simmering until the potatoes are tender, then add the peeled shrimp.
 Cook for 3 minutes.
 Add milk, salt, and pepper, and turn off the heat.
 Add cheese and green peas.

-- Heat the oil in a skillet and fry the eggs, one by one, sunny side up.
+- Heat the tablespoon of oil in a skillet and fry the eggs, one by one, sunny side up.